ShankarNarayanan97/FaceUp/README.md

 <h1>FaceUp® : Face Detection for Beginners </h1>

 ![join1](https://github.com/ShankarNarayanan97/FaceUp/blob/master/finaljoin1.jpg)
 ![join1](https://github.com/ShankarNarayanan97/FaceUp/blob/master/finaljoin2.jpg)
 ![join1](https://github.com/ShankarNarayanan97/FaceUp/blob/master/finaljoin3.jpg)

+<h2> What is this ? </h2>
+<h4> An easy to implement project on Face Detection made using Python3,OpenCV and Matplotlib </h4>

+<h2> Who is it for? </h2>
+<h4> Anyone who want to know how face detection works but was a bit intimidated by the technical jargon found in the internet can make use of this repository where the actual code is only around 12 lines. </h4>

+<h2> Sounds interesting, what are it's features ? </h2>
-<h2> An easy to implement project on Face Detection made using Python3,OpenCV and Matplotlib without the use of GPU* and with a accuracy of around 85% for images with less than 6 subjects in frame and 70% for more than 6 subjects when considered factors like resolution, exposure of image, linear seperation between subjects and a viable updated model present in Open CV</h2>
+<h4> Without the use of GPU*, has a accuracy of around 85% for images with less than 6 subjects in frame and 70% for more than 6 subjects when considered factors like resolution, exposure of image, linear seperation between subjects and a viable updated model present in Open CV</h4>
 <h6> *If a GPU satisfying passable conditions for image recognition is present, a additional library called Tensorflow may be asked to install </h6>

-<h2> Let's get started</h2>
+<h2> How to go about it ?</h2>
 <h5>1.
 Install Python <a href="https://www.python.org/downloads/">here</a> </h5>
 <h5>2.
 Install any Python IDE of your choice <a href="https://wiki.python.org/moin/IntegratedDevelopmentEnvironments">here</a> </h5>
 <h5>3.
 Install the packages using a simple command  by opening a command prompt in "your python installed folder/scripts/" after downloading this repository </h5>